upchui/tvheadend-docker-icam/README.md

 `--device /dev/dvb`

 Only needed if you want to pass through a DVB card to the container.
 If you use IPTV or HDHomeRun you can leave it out.

+`-e heartbeat_alive=false`

+Do not send heartbeat packets to amplitude.com, this is used to determine how many are using this docker image

 ## Environment variables from files (Docker secrets)